The medical information in this review was provided by our in-house dentist Dr. Gemma Wheeler.

 My initial reaction to the finished veneers before putting them in the mouth was wow, that is a lot of money for the small physical product I have actually received.

-The color also looked a little duller than I had anticipated, but actually, it is almost identical to what you see on your computer screen.
+The colour also looked a little duller than I had anticipated, but actually, it is almost identical to what you see on your computer screen.
 They just looked yellower than I expected against the crisp white of the travel case.

 Although I went for the natural shape, and it did say it would follow my natural tooth profile, I had thought it might be adjusted to cover up or adjust for some of the crooked teeth.
 But, it did not.